Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 Before installing anything, be sure the Android device allows you to install files.
-In the settings menu of the device, look for the option “Allow installation of (Third Party / Unknown Source) Applications” and set this option to “Yes” or “On”.
+In the settings menu of the device, look for the option "Allow installation of (Third Party / Unknown Source) Applications" and set this option to "Yes" or "On".

 *To install Tangerine on the tablets, ensure you are connected to the web.*